 The word selvedge comes from “self-edge”, as the edge of the denim has a clean finish and comes on a 32” roll rather than the standard 62” roll.
 The edge of the denim is actually used in the jeans as an outseam (which you can show off by rakishly cuffing your jeans).

 Selvedge jeans are carefully woven on old-fashioned shuttle looms that use one long, continuous thread.
-Once the thread reaches one side from the other, it loops back creating the selvage strip on one side.
-The red colored thread is a way mills would show their pride in the product and method, a tradition that continues today.
+Once the thread reaches one side from the other, it loops back creating the selvedge strip on one side.
+The red coloured thread is a way mills would show their pride in the product and method, a tradition that continues today.

 Selvedge denim is a mix of quality, rarity, nostalgia, and personalization.
-Generally a pair of selvedge jean will last longer because they feature a denser weave, have more weight to them, provide better creasing over time, and produce a more personalized fit and feel for more character overall.
-Their substantial weight means they pair perfectly with a rugged tweed suit jacket, and a pair of chunky brogues.
+Generally, a pair of selvedge jeans will last longer because they feature a denser weave, have more weight to them, provide better creasing over time, and produce a more personalized fit and feel for more character overall.
+Their substantial weight means they pair perfectly with a rugged tweed suit jacket and a pair of chunky brogues.

-To keep your selvedge jeans dark and protect those hard-earned creases, turn the jeans inside out and hand-wash them in the tub with cold water and detergent made for dark clothing.
+That's basically all you need to know about selvedge.
+Just remember, to keep them dark and protect those hard-earned creases, check those care symbols, turn the jeans inside out and hand-wash them in the tub with cold water and detergent made for dark clothing.
 Then hang your jeans to drip dry.

 Need help finding your style without all the shopping?
 Try Style Plan,